Sean700/MS1/README.md

 * Be part of a community sharing and using recipes for celiac.

 ### Contributors
 1. Let the comment sections be social, but to the point.
-Give a limited amount of characters for a comment.
+Give a limited number of characters for a comment.
 2. Allow responses in the comment section if possible, including a reply button and some emojis like thumbs up, fist-bump, etc.
 3. Be able to rate recipes and offer suggestions.